Lucinda Banister Chandler

 Lucinda Chandler (née Banister; April 1, 1828 – 1911) was an American social reformer and author of the long nineteenth century.
-She was a leader in the social purity movement.
-She was affiliated with Elizabeth Boynton Harbert.
+Her work focused on dress and labor reform, spiritualism, and suffrage.
+She was also a leader in the social purity movement.
+Her writing included "The divineness of marriage", "Moral education of labor and the labor problem", "Subsistence and justice", and "What is social purity and how to attain it?"
+A spinal injury as an infant caused a life of invalidism.
+Elizabeth Boynton Harbert was a colleague.

 Early life and education

 Lucinda Banister was born in Potsdam, New York, April 1, 1828.
 Her parents were Silas Banister and Eliza Smith, both of New England birth and ancestry.

 Chandler suffered a spinal injury in early infancy from a fall, which caused a life of invalidism and extreme suffering.
 As a child, she was fond of books and study, and when she entered St. Lawrence Academy (now, State University of New York at Potsdam), at nine years of age, her teacher registered her as two years older, because of her advancement in studies and seeming maturity of years.
 At the age of 13, her first great disappointment came, when her school course was suspended, never to be resumed, by the severe development of her spinal malady.
 For several years, even reading was denied to her.